JamesTurnerGit/CV/README.md

 # James Turner
 [Skills](#skills) | [Experience](#experience)| [Education](#education)| [older Projects](#projects) | [Interests](#interests)

 I'm a full-Stack multi-language developer with two years experience.
 Problem-solving is my natural state.
 I’m never happier than when I have a fresh challenge to tackle.
-I'm looking for a new challenge in life.
+I'm looking for new challenges.

 ***
 ## <a name="skills">Skills</a>